huangwei-pku/huangwei-pku.github.io/research.md

 **How Does Undervaluation in Medical Savings Accounts (MSAs) Affect Healthcare Utilization?
 Evidence from Administrative Data in China.** with Xiaoyan Lei and Yuqi Ta.
 Revision Requested at *Journal of Health Economics*.

+**Economic Policy Uncertainty, Health Status, and Mortality.** with Xiaoyan Lei and Miao Yu, Revision Requested at *Social Science & Medicine*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit.

 **Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
 (Under review)